• About

 According to him, some of the voters who had voted for their candidate in the unit left in annoyance as they were not able to collect money for the ‘work’ done.

 He said, “They (NSCDC officers) stormed this unit and harassed the person holding the money.
 They collected the money from him and took it away.
-We that have voted for APC and waiting to collect our money could not get the money.
+We who have voted for APC and are waiting to collect our money could not get the money.
 It is disappointing.
 We were told that the money is over N2million.

 He added that the other voters who intended to sell their votes to the ruling party collected money from another party and voted for them.”